chrisalmeida/node-signature-authn/README.md

 This project aims to provide a simple and secure example of API HMAC signature authentication using common and open source technologies.

-Vault will used so that an application's credentials can remain encrypted in transit or at rest.
+Vault will be used so that an application's credentials can remain encrypted in transit or at rest.

 The following API uses [knex](http://knexjs.org/) so that Postgres can easily be swapped out for MySQL or SQLite if desired.